chef/architecture-center/new-horizons/100-courier/labs/00-configuration/README.md

 #### Step 2: Connect each node
-1. In the lower left execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/node-1.sh```
+1. In the lower left execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/enroll-1.sh```
-1. In the lower center execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/node-2.sh```
+1. In the lower center execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/enroll-2.sh```
-1. In the lower right execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/node-3.sh```
+1. In the lower right execute ```~/workshop/new-horizons/100-courier/labs/00-configuration/enroll-3.sh```
-> These commands will follow the journal for any errors while running the jobs
+> These commands will follow the journal during enrollment

 1. In the uppoer right execute ```watch node node list-nodes```
 > This command will poll every 2 seconds to wait for node management to have the new nodes enrolled